WP-API/node-wpapi/01-installation.md

 * TOC
 {:toc}

 `node-wpapi` works both on the server or in the browser.
+Node.js version 4.0 or higher is required.

 ### Install with NPM